infrawatch/documentation/doc-Service-Telemetry-Framework/modules/api-stats-updates.md

 ## Prerequisites

-- You have created the stf-connectors.yaml file.
-For more information, see Configuring OpenStack overcloud for Service Telemetry Framework.
+- You have created the `stf-connectors.yaml` file.
+For more information, see xref:configuring-red-hat-openstack-platform-overcloud-for-stf_completing-the-stf-configuration[].

 - You are using the most current version of OpenStack: Train.